AeonChain/Tombola/ProjectDocs/Solution 2 management/Setup.md

 # requirements
-- sqlite
+- sqlite (if you want the build the db yourself)
-- sqlite cli tools
+- sqlite cli tools (if you want the build the db yourself)
 - dotnet cli
 # creating the database
 sqlite3